Best Places For Outdoor Rock Climbing In The World: Conquer Nature One Climb At A Time

 Photo: Thomas Ribière / Wikimedia Commons

 Kalymnos has become famous for its world-class sport climbing in the Aegean Sea, its limestone cliffs, and overhanging tufas that hold more than 3,000 more bolted routes for cragging among beginners-friendly slabs to advanced endurance routes.
 The rock quality is impressive and highly pocketed, has stalactites and steep walls that provide unique challenges.
-It does have climbing year-round, but autumn and spring are the best conditions with mild temperatures.
+It does have climbing year-round weather, but autumn and spring are the best conditions with mild temperatures.
 Some of the popular sectors include Grande Grotta, Odyssey, and Spartacus, where one can find routes looking down over the sea.

 Popular Climbing Areas: Grande Grotta, Odyssey, Spartacus